 Types of Dental Bridges

 A traditional dental bridge consists of two dental crowns affixed to an artificial tooth (sometimes referred to as a pontic).
 The pontic fits into the space left by the missing tooth and the crowns are mounted to the teeth on either side of the space.
-To place a traditional bridge, Dr. Green must slightly modify the shape of the adjacent teeth to accommodate the crowns.
+To place a traditional bridge, Dr. Kennedy must slightly modify the shape of the adjacent teeth to accommodate the crowns.

 Nowadays, it is becoming more common to support dental bridges with implants.
 Implant-supported bridges can replace more than one tooth without relying on the surrounding teeth for support.
 The two crowns on either end of the bridge are attached to dental implant posts and support one or more artificial teeth in the middle.
 An added benefit of implant-supported bridges is that the implant posts stimulate the underlying jawbone to prevent it from deteriorating due to lack of use.